Code of Ethics and Conduct.

 You must be vigilant to anything you think may be a bribe and report this to your line manager immediately.

 We are all committed to an open working environment in which we feel able to voice our concerns.
-If you are worried about raising an issue with your line manager then please feel free to contact any Mammoth director.
+If you are worried about raising an issue with your line manager then please feel free to contact any Mammoth director or you can raise it via the Speaking Up policy

 h.
 Modern Slavery

-Please read and comply with ITV’s Modern Slavery Statement at www.itvplc.com
+Please read and comply with the Company’s Modern Slavery Statement at mammothscreen.com.

 i.
 Money laundering